 It cost $15 for 1 person, but the taxi will only leave when full.
 You can decide to hire the full taxi for $60.

 Taxis are only authorised to bring you to the Larkin terminal in Johor Bahru.
 Depending on how you plan to continue your journey, this could be something to consider.

 Of course, travel agencies are also allowed to organise private transfers.
 A car with a driver will pick you up at your hotel or another pick-up point.
-You will not need to leave the car to clear immigration and once on the other side, you can be dropped off where you desire.
+You will not need to leave the car to clear immigration (everything is done while you are still sitting in the car) and once on the other side, you can be dropped off where you desire.

 Singapore to Malaysia by rented car

 The fourth option is to hire a car to cross the border from Singapore to Malaysia.